Kyle Isbel Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

+- Skubal (7-3) gets the starting nod for the Tigers in his 15th start of the season.
+He's put together a 2.95 ERA in 76 1/3 innings pitched, with 94 strikeouts.

-- The right-hander's last appearance came on Thursday against the Los Angeles Dodgers, when he went six innings, surrendering one earned run while allowing two hits.
+- His most recent time out was on Friday against the Oakland Athletics, when the lefty went seven scoreless innings while giving up two hits.

-- In 20 games this season, the 24-year-old has put up an ERA of 4.13, with 8.8 strikeouts per nine innings.
-Opponents are batting .214 against him.
+- The 26-year-old has put up an ERA of 2.95, with 11.1 strikeouts per nine innings, in 14 games this season.
+Opponents have a .201 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.